What is an Out of Time Witness Statement?

 The motorist may have been away from the registered address when the PCN had been issued and therefore, denied the opportunity to appeal the PCN or to make payment at the earlier discounted rate.

-Attached to The Order for Recovery will be either a witness statement (TE9 or statutory declaration (PE3) The motorist has just 21 days to submit either of these two forms to the Traffic Enforcement Centre.
-To ensure that it is received within that time frame, it should be sent by email.
+Attached to The Order for Recovery will be either a witness statement (TE9 or statutory declaration (PE3) Depending on the type of contravention, the motorist has just 21 days to submit either of these two forms to the Traffic Enforcement Centre.
+To ensure that it is received within that time frame, it should be always be sent by email.

 As long as the Witness Statement is sent within 21 days, the debt registration will automatically be cancelled and the local authority, Dart Charge, TfL etc will ‘rewind’ the procedure and issue a fresh Penalty Charge Notice.
 You will then be able to appeal the charge or pay at the earlier discounted rate.